kcspradlin/kelly_criterion_portfolio/Readme.md

 ##### Hints and Other Information

-* I provided an example of the 'asset_return_statistics.txt' file.
+* I provided an example file named 'asset_return_statistics.txt'.
 It contains means, variances, and covariances of the weekly total returns of the SPY, GLD, and IEF ETFs.
 As of June 2022, the statistics are based on almost 18 years of data.

+* I also provided an example file named 'asset_price_data.txt'.
+It contains almost years of weekly prices (adjusted for splits and reinvested dividends) of the SPY, GLD, and IEF ETFs.
+If you import it, the script's calculated means, variances, and covariances will be pretty close to the ones in the 'asset_return_statistics.txt' file.

 * In order to derive the formula for calculating the optimal portfolio allocations, I needed to make the assumption that the squares of the